rocky-linux/sig-ai-wiki/docs/index.md

 title: SIG/AI
 ---
 # Rocky Linux SIG/AI Wiki
 The RockyAI ecosystem is built on the world's fastest-growing open-source enterprise operating system.
-RockyAI powers the end-to-end AI lifecycle, from development on your laptop up to Bare Metal, Dedicated Cloud, Virual Cloud, or Containerized infrastructure.
+RockyAI powers the end-to-end AI lifecycle, from development on your laptop up to Bare Metal, Dedicated Cloud, Virtual Cloud, or Containerized infrastructure.

 \#AI \#ML \#DataScience \#BigData \#Cloud \#Edge \#IoT